colin-szeto/Group-Portfolio/README.md

 Self-Grade: 23/25 - I figured out a method (that should work) to create a primitive chess AI bot, though it may be a lot of computation and I may have to optimize it in the future.
 However, I was unable to finish most of it this week, and will continue working on it in the future.
 Scrum Master Grade:  @Davem hewwo

 #### Colin Szeto
 Goals at start of week:
 1. render multiple chess boards
 2. Be able to take inputs and have the computer respond to the inputs	by editing dictionaries

-I was unable to complete goal 1.
-Goal 2 I focused on to show mastery of jinja as provided on the 10/28/20 lecutre see
+I focused on Goal 2 to show mastery of jinja as provided on the 10/28/20 lecutre.
+I was unable to complete goal 1. implmentation of data file, I store the list which is used to display all of the sums that were calculated in the addition tab: https://bit.ly/3ecZSJb able to use the form tag to recieve inputs from user: https://bit.ly/2TGBk1G implement jinja for loops to print out all contents of list: https://bit.ly/2HSgFFb

+example on using DOM to call for specific JS functions: https://bit.ly/37VGuPO here is where the JS function is stored to communicate to the player what piece is stored:https://bit.ly/3edlFQY

+self grade: 18/20
+I can improve on organizing the team more on the journals.
+For the future I will want to get the forms and DOM to interface together to provide the player with the option of of dragable pieces as the UI.
+I hope to implement Jinja dictonaries to store the values of the chessboard and hope to pass it into js scripts to then convert them into interactive ui for the user.
+Scrum Master Grade:  _/5

 # template